 The Dukes of Hazzard

 We now can see this show as potentially more offensive, and possibly racist too, but if you were a kid growing up in the 80s, nothing beats the Dukes of Hazzard.
-It was a kid’s dream come true to watch the carefree life of Bo and Luke Duke and one of the sweetest cars in history – General Lee.
+It was a kid’s dream come true to watch the carefree life of Bo and Luke Duke and one of the sweetest cars in history, now as old as ww2 planes – General Lee.
 I think the Duke of Hazzard worked so well as the characters and the casting were all perfect.
 You’ve got the cool Duke Boys, the elder in Uncle Jesse, the smoking hot Daisy, the evil Boss Hogg, and the bumbling Rosco P. Coltrane.
+The car, which was the fan favorite, had crib sheets in the back and the little dancing hula lady in the front.

 Every episode was pretty much the same, the Duke boys would evade the law, and we would get some epic car chases and crashes.
 We didn’t care though, and the Duke of Hazzard brought great entertainment each week.
 It first aired on January 26, 1979, and went until February 8, 1985.